hkore1/TargetAllelePhasing/README.md

 Pipeline for generating phased allele or ambiguity sequences from target capture data after processing with HybPiper.
 Based on the workflow detailed here (https://github.com/mossmatters/phyloscripts/tree/master/alleles_workflow), but updated to use newer software versions which break the original workflow, and with re-formatted scripts to make it easier to run on any given batch of data.

+Briefly, the method was performed as follows:
+Ambiguity-coded sequences were assembled in two steps: (1) SAMtools (Danecek et al., 2021), BWA–MEM (Li, 2013) in BWA v.
+0.7.17 and Picard (Picard Toolkit, 2019) were used to generate BAM alignments for each locus of each sample, with the initial consensus sequences from HybPiper used as references; (2) From the BAM alignments, GATK v.
+4.3.0.0 (McKenna et al., 2010; Poplin et al., 2017) was used for identifying and calling allelic variants, retaining SNP sites and generating new consensus sequences with IUPAC ambiguity codes at SNP sites.
+Exon and intron sequences were then extracted from the consensus sequences using the script ‘subscript3.4_intron_exon_extractor.py’.

 ## Dependencies:
 WhatsHap (v1.7): https://whatshap.readthedocs.io/en/latest/